WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Leds.LedBarGraph.md

 | Source code | [GitHub](https://github.com/WildernessLabs/Meadow.Foundation/tree/master/Source/Meadow.Foundation.Core/Leds/) |
 | | |

-An LED Bar Graph is basically an LED array.
-Using an LED bar it’s as easy as connecting 10 individual LEDs with 10 output pins.
-Generally its used as a Battery level Indicator, Audio equipments, and Industrial Control panels.
-There are many other applications of LED bar graphs.
+An LED Bar Graph is packaged array of LEDs commonly used to indicate level or progress and commonly include 8 or 10 leds.

+The **LedBarGraph** class allows you to control an led bar graph using GPIO.

 ![](../../API_Assets/Meadow.Foundation.Leds.LedBarGraph/img_LedBarGraph.jpg)

-LED bars come in various sizes and single or multicolored.
-Using `LedBarGraph`, when creating an object, all it needs is to pass in an array of `IDigitalPin`.

-Use `SetLed` method to turn on or off LEDs individually, or assign a value on the `Percentage` property to represent it visually on the graph bar, like a battery indicator, temperature, humidity, etc.
+Use the `SetLed` method to turn on or off LEDs individually, or assign a value on the `Percentage` property to represent it visually on the graph bar, like a battery indicator, temperature, humidity, etc.

 ### Code Example